-Figure 6 summarizes the pre-period regression discontinuity, post-period regression discontinuity, and differences-in-differences results across different estimation methods (conventional, bias-corrected, and bias-corrected with robust confidence intervals), following Calonico, Cattaneo, and Farrell (2020).
-Results are similar across these estimation options.
-Overall, the differences-in-discontinuities results are consistent with the estimated differences-in-differences results across the risk score distribution shown in Figure 4.
-The results further illustrate that algorithmic recommendations have independent effects, which is consistent with the theory that recommendations change the costs of errors to human decision-makers.11
+Overall, the differences-in-discontinuities result is consistent with the estimated differences-in-differences results across the risk score distribution shown in Figure 4.
+The results suggest that algorithmic recommendations have their own independent effects, consistent with the theory that recommendations change the costs of errors to human decision-makers.